edeprince3/gpu_dfcc/README.md

     Install psi4 as described on http://www.psicode.org/.

-* Configure gpu_dfcc by editing the configure file in this directory.
-Specify the location of psi4 and your cublas library:
+* Configure gpu_dfcc by editing the configure file in the gpu_dfcc/ directory.
+Specify the location of psi4 and your cublas library and run the configure script:

     > ./configure